XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > Attachments create_invoice_attachment_by_file_name(xero_tenant_id, invoice_id, file_name, body, opts)

-Allows you to create an Attachment on invoices or purchase bills by it's filename
+Creates an attachment for a specific invoice or purchase bill by filename

 ### Example